Armaan-Marya/OSNum/README.md

-Multiple cpp files one is for FCFS one is for SJF and more as the names -
+Multiple cpp files for OS numericals have code for all types of numericals and there gaant charts Will have one main file containing all of it as a program at the end.